 Every room should be neat, clean, aired out, comfortable, and bright.
 Your entire home should be a silent invitation to buy.
 It’s important to hide the stuff that sends a different message.

 When a potential buyer looks at your home, they want to consider what it would be like if they lived there.
 Your presence during a viewing would make it difficult, which is why you’re not invited.
-Things in your home that present the same dilemma should be hidden.
+Things in your home that present the same dilemma should be hidden.– Family photos may tell potential buyers, “this is their”

 – Cultural or ethnic mementos can send a divisive message.